 - Asbestos - Reduces duration of status effects.

-- I'm the Juggernaut - Killing an enemy reduces damage you take for a few seconds.
+- I'm the Juggernaut - Killing an enemy reduces damage taken for a few seconds.

 - Divergent Likeness - Gunzerking with weapons of the same type increases damage, while two different types increase accuracy.

-- Auto-Load - Killing an enemy instantly reloads weapons you're not currently holding.
+- Auto-Load - Killing an enemy instantly reloads weapons not currently held.

-- Money Shot - The last round fired from your magazine gains massive bonus damage.
+- Money Shot - The last round fired from the magazine gains massive bonus damage.
 Damage added depends on the size of the weapon's magazine.